rbms-bsc/DCRMR/_pages/SOR/Note-on-statement-of-responsibility.md

 ><CITE>By Louis-Antoine Caraccioli; author supplied by Barbier</CITE>
 >>(*Comment*: The formal citation for Barbier is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.2)))

+>**Example:**
+><CITE>Attribution to John L. Magee is based on similarities in draftsmanship and facial characterizations to Magee's 1850 satire "The Clay Statue," and to several Mexican War prints he executed for the publisher Baillie</CITE>
+>>(**Comment**: Still image)

 <a name="2.29.33.2">2.29.33.2</a> If a statement of responsibility is known to be fictitious or incorrect, always make a Note on statement of responsibility.
-Give the true or most generally accepted attribution if known, and if considered important.
-Give the authority for the information whenever possible.
+Give the true or most generally accepted attribution if known.
+Give the authority for the information if considered important.

 >**Example:**
 ><CITE>By Robert Parsons, S.J., writing under the pseudonym Andreas Philopater.
 See: Bibliothèque de la Compagnie de Jésus</CITE>
 >>(*Comment*: The formal citation for Bibliothèque de la Compagnie de Jésus is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.2)))

-<a name="2.29.33.3">2.29.33.3</a> False attributions appearing in the bibliographical literature or in library catalogs may also be noted, along with the authority for the false attribution and the authority for questioning it if considered important.

 >**Example:**
+><CITE>Cornelius Janssen van Ceulen is no longer thought to be the original artist</CITE>
+>>(*Comment*: Statement of responsibility reads "R. Cooper sculpt. ; from a print by Earlom, engraved from an original painting by Cornelius Jansen")

+<a name="2.29.33.3">2.29.33.3</a> False attributions appearing in the reference sources or in library catalogs may also be noted, along with the authority for the false attribution and the authority for questioning it, if considered important.

+>**Example:**
 >Sometimes attributed to Daniel Defoe (see Moore); attribution disputed by P.N.
 Furbank and W.R.
 Owens in their “Defoe de-attributions” (London, 1994)
 >>(*Comment*: The formal citation for Moore is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.2)))

+<a name="2.29.33.4.Y.Y">2.29.33.4.Y.Y</a> If a [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) consists of a symbol such as a monogram or device, name the creator in a Note on statement of responsibility, if known.
+Give the authority for the information if considered important.

+>**Example:**
+><CITE>Signed on plate with Marcantonio's device of an empty tablet</CITE>
+>>(*Comment*: Such tablets normally show the printmaker's name or initials; Marcantonio symbolically hid himself when reproducing Raphael's art)

 ## 2.29.34 Ambiguous statements of responsibility

 <a name="2.29.34.1">2.29.34.1</a> If the relationship between the title of a resource and the person(s) or body (bodies) named in the statement of responsibility is not clear,  make a note to clarify the role if considered important (see [Statement of responsibility relating to title proper, 2.21.36.1](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/#2.21.36.1)).

+>**Example:**
+><CITE>Engraved by S.V.
+Hunt after a painting by Harry Fenn</CITE>
+>>(*Comment*: Statement of responsibility relating to title proper follows the convention of giving the original artist's name below the left side of the image and the engraver's name below the right side of the image)

 <a name="2.29.34.2">2.29.34.2</a> Make a note about expansions, explanations, and corrections of statements of responsibility when needed for clarity if considered important (see [Statement of responsibility relating to title proper, 2.21.36.2](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/#2.21.36.2)).